PythonCharmers/python-future/README.rst

     from future import standard_library
     standard_library.install_aliases()

-    # Then, as usual:
+    # Then, for example:
-    from itertools import filterfalse
+    from itertools import filterfalse, zip_longest
     from urllib.request import urlopen
+    from collections import Counter, OrderedDict   # backported to Py2.6 from collections import UserDict, UserList, UserString
+    from subprocess import getoutput, getstatusoutput

 Automatic conversion to Py2/3-compatible code